alleyinteractive/searchpress/README.md

 ### 0.5.2

 * **POSSIBLE BREAKING CHANGE** Refactors `SP_Heartbeat` to store the last time the beat was checked as well as the last time the beat was verified. `SP_Heartbeat::get_last_beat()` previously returned an int, but now returns an array.
-* Assorted improvements for IDE static analysis.
+* Includes assorted improvements for IDE static analysis.

 ### 0.5.1